 German Reading Materials

-Ladies Magazines like-Brigitte, Bella, Burda and Fur Sie, Bastel (Craft) and Handarbeits (stitching) Magazines, Cooking magazines like Essen & Trinken loaded with recipes, and my favorite, Landlust, which is full of articles and photos of the countryside I adore.
+German Magazines Ladies Magazines like-Brigitte, Bella, Burda and Für Sie, Bastel (Craft) and Handarbeits (stitching) Magazines, Cooking magazines like Essen & Trinken loaded with recipes, and my favorite, Landlust, which is full of articles and photos of the countryside I adore.
 GEO, an amazing magazine that covers the world like National Geographic.
 And seriously, there is an astonishing LACK of soccer magazines here in the US.
 For Dad, a copy of Stern.
-I love reading them, and then I pass some along to friends.
-Oddly, my local newsstand has a few.
-But it’s not the same, and they are wildly expensive as imports.
+I love reading them, and then I pass some along to family and friends.

 German Books and Books on CD